 The VR2Tx – 69kHz Acoustic Receiver combines a VR2W receiver with a built in V16-like transmitter that allows communications with receivers while still deployed.
 The VR2Tx maintains all of the existing features of the VR2W plus much more, including improved VPS, the ability to retrieve receiver status and surface to receiver communications via a VR100 receiver.

 The VR2AR – 69kHz Acoustic Release and Receiver combines a VR2Tx Receiver and an acoustic release along with a V16-like transmitter which allows researchers to remotely retrieve deployed receivers and communicate to the surface without retrieving the unit.
-The VR2AR maintains all of the existing features of the VR2Tx plus a quick a reliable acoustic release.
+The VR2AR maintains all of the existing features of the VR2Tx plus a quick and reliable acoustic release, compatible with RS Aqua’s own Acoustic Release Canister (ARC) Systems.

 The VR2C – 69kHz cabled receiver enables researchers to have a permanent, real-time communication path to the receiver allowing them to easily check on the status of the receiver in the field and upload data at any time.
 The VR2C is designed to easily communicate to, or integrate with, the users top-side unit or surface hub.
 This might be a laptop computer, off the shelf data logger, instrumentation buoy, underwater glider, etc.